ajwpdx/web-sprint-challenge-single-page-applications/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.

 1. In 1-2 sentences, explain what React's `useRouteMatch` hook is used for.
+    Allows access to match data when using a Route.
 1. How would you explain form validation to someone who has never programmed before?
+    Validation is what happens when are try to input a password but it doesn't let you because you don't have 'x' number of characters or at least one number (for example).
 1. In 1-2 sentences, define end to end testing.
+    End to end testing tests the site functionality as a whole.
+It tests whether a user is able to carry out any task from start to finish.

 ## Instructions